unifi-utilities/unifios-utilities/run-pihole/README.md

 Note:
   --name MUST match the name you set in 10-dns.sh
-  -e ServerIP MUST be in the range you set for your ihole network -e TZ MUST match the timezone for your controller
+  -e FTLCONF_REPLY_ADDR4 MUST be in the range you set for your pihole network -e TZ MUST match the timezone for your controller

 The example uses these upstream DNS servers The following command sets the upstream DNS servers to `1.1.1.1` ([Cloudflare DNS](https://1.1.1.1/)) and `8.8.8.8` ([Google DNS](https://developers.google.com/speed/public-dns/)).
 If you want to use different upstream DNS servers, change the following lines:
     --dns=1.1.1.1 \
     --dns=8.8.8.8 \

+If you want to run a DHCP server as well you need to add the following lines:
+    --cap-add=NET_ADMIN

 5.0 Run the following (or your modified version) by copy / pasting the entire set.